CanDIG/candigv2_dashboard/README.md

 cd candigv2_dashboard
 npm install
 ```
-That command will install all the dependencies used on the application.
+These commands will install all the dependencies used in the application.

 Once the installation is completed, you may start the dashboard using:
 ```bash